DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 ## Allow Transfer

 The allow-transfer property MAY be used to define an access list of hosts or networks that are allowed to transfer the target zone(s) from the consumer.
 The resource record type MUST be either APL or CNAME.
 The APL record {{!RFC3123 (APL RR)}} MAY be used to define the access-list directly, while the CNAME record MAY be used to refer to an access-list already defined elsewhere.
-The CNAME MUST point to a name that has an APL record.
+A CNAME MUST point to a name that has an APL record.
+A CNAME MUST point to a name within the same catalog zone.

 ~~~ ascii-art
 ZONELABEL5.zones.$CATZ  0                  IN PTR example.local.